AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 ### Step 3: Index the mouse transcriptome with Salmon

-Before you can quantify with Salmon and [Alevin](https://www.biorxiv.org/content/10.1101/335000v2), we need a transcriptome to be indexed.
-You can use the same transcriptome index as bulk RNA-seq, however, due to the shorter read lengths as opposed to bulk, you may want to build the index with a smaller `-k`.
+Before you can quantify with Salmon and [Alevin](https://www.biorxiv.org/content/10.1101/335000v2) we need our species' [transcriptome to be indexed.](https://github.com/AlexsLemonade/training-txome-prep) You can use the same transcriptome index as bulk RNA-seq, however, due to the shorter read lengths as opposed to bulk, you will want to build the index with a smaller `-k`.
 In this instance, we used a `-k` of 23 using the Ensembl transcriptome.